nazarlonevskyi/lab-1/lab-2a/README.md

 #myabs

 ***
-2. Create file basicfile.py to test simle examples.
+2. I create file basicfile.py to test simle examples.
 ***
 i.
 This program execute that we are in main file and data and time settings of linux.
 ***